 Unless the weather is very hot, the sample will normally be stable at room temperature for more than 2 weeks (and will keep in the fridge NOT THE FREEZER for several weeks).
 It is not necessary to ship the sample with ice packs for these tests.

-Once you have sent the sample, please email to our reception staff at: firstname.lastname@example.org.
-Once your sample arrives we will contact you with our payment request.
-To arrange payment, our reception staff will aim to contact you as soon as we receive your sample and covering letter but if you don’t hear from us within 5 days of your sample arriving in Athens, please contact our reception staff at: email@example.com
+Once you have sent the sample, please email our reception staff at: firstname.lastname@example.org.
+Once your sample arrives we will contact you with our payment request a.s.a.p. if you don’t hear from us within 5 days of your sample arriving in Athens, please contact our reception staff at: email@example.com

 We accept payment by bank transfer for these tests.